kubernetes/website/content/en/docs/user-journeys/users/application-developer/foundational.md

 This process can be tedious and also inconvenient, especially if (2) happens in the early hours of the morning!

-**If you have Kubernetes set up, however, manual intervention is not as necessary.** The Kubernetes {{< link text="control plane" url="/docs/concepts/overview/components/#master-components" >}}, which runs on your cluster's master node, gracefully handles (3) and (4) on your behalf.
+**If you have Kubernetes set up, however, manual intervention is not as necessary.** The Kubernetes {{< link text="control plane" url="/docs/concepts/overview/components/#control-plane-components" >}} gracefully handles (3) and (4) on your behalf.
 As a result, Kubernetes is often referred to as a *self-healing* system.

 There are two key parts of the control plane that facilitate this behavior: the *Kubernetes API server* and the *Controllers*.